MOU Superintendent Course

 The course is aimed at both experienced and less experienced personnel involved in MOU management and operation, and in particular: OIMs, operation engineers, rig managers/asset managers, technical support (rig owners/managers), marine superintendents/supervisors

-Mobile Offshore Units are becoming increasingly sophisticated and their operation is getting more complex.
+Mobile Offshore Units are becoming increasingly sophisticated and their operation is certainly complex.
 Superintendents therefore play a critical role in MOU management, ensuring safe and efficient operations and ultimately economic success.
-The superintendent's ability to grasp the full extent of the regulatory regime, identify hazards, analyse the risks, evaluate the different options and take further action, determines the future success and even survival of the company.
+The superintendent's ability to grasp the full extent of the regulatory regime, identify hazards, analyse the risks, evaluate the different options and take further action, determines the future success and even survival of any company working in this sector.

 The course focuses on: